Kyle ER is always open, even on holidays, 24/7, 365 days of the year.

 Yes, our Radiology Department is equipped with modern medical equipment including an X-ray machine, CT scanner and bedside Ultrasound equipment.
 Patients are given written radiology reports along with CDs so that they can follow up with primary care physicians or specialists if needed.

 Kyle ER accepts commercial insurance plans and honors in-network benefits for medical emergencies.
-At this time, we are unable to accept government-funded insurance plans such as Medicare, Medicaid, TRICARE, or CHIP.
+Due to Kyle ER operating as an independent emergency room and not classified as a hospital with inpatient services, we are unable to participate with Medicare, Medicaid, or TRICARE insurance plans.

 According to Texas guidelines, all insurance carriers are required to pay in-network benefits for any member seeking emergency medical treatment.
 Texas law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in network” or “out of network”.
 The state of Texas empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.